-3. Intrusion Alarms/Video Surveillance
+Intrusion Alarms/Video Surveillance

 - 3.1 Alarm systems described as silent motion detectors shall be installed in all buildings and areas of buildings where money, confidential records, and easily moveable, saleable equipment are kept.
-In rural buildings, exterior audible alarms will be installed. - 3.2 Alarm systems shall be operated by a key or number program.
+In rural buildings, exterior audible alarms will be installed. - 3.2 Alarm systems shall be operated by a number program.
 Each employee assigned to a site will be given a unique code for arming/disarming the alarm system.
-This system will record the identity of the individual accessing the security panels.
-This number will be changed annually, or as required, by applications to the manager of property services. - 3.3 The principal/building manager shall be responsible for instructing staff in operating the alarm system.
-Alarm codes shall not be passed on without the express permission of the principal. - 3.4 All overtime and penalties (due to false alarms only) shall be paid from school funds or the department of the person responsible.
-Malfunction of equipment is paid out of general funds. - 3.5 In case of alarm, the security provider shall be instructed to call the police first and then one of the head custodians, principal, vice principal or plant department, in that order, to request entrance to the school/building.
-The manager of property services will provide the police with a current list of said names and numbers upon request. - 3.6 Where possible, fire alarm systems will be tied into the intrusion alarm system. - 3.7 If video surveillance has been added to a site, the nature of use will follow the 6060 Policy and Procedure Video Surveillance.
+This system will record the identity of the individual accessing the security panels. - 3.3 The principal/building manager shall be responsible for instructing staff in operating the alarm system.
+Alarm codes shall not be passed on. - 3.4 All overtime and penalties (due to false alarms only) shall be paid from school funds or the department of the person responsible.
+Malfunction of equipment is paid out of general funds. - In case of alarm, the security provider shall be instructed to call the police first and then one of the head custodians, principal, vice principal or plant department, in that order, to request entrance to the school/building.
+The manager of property services will provide the police with a current list of said names and numbers upon request. - 3.6 Where possible, fire alarm systems will be tied into the intrusion alarm system. - 3.7 If video surveillance has been added to a site, the nature of use will follow the 6070 Policy and Procedure Video Surveillance.